 Host institutions/conferences shall establish a marketing plan in coordination with the NCAA Championship Marketing contact.
-All marketing plans, marketing budgets and collateral must be approved by the NCAA Championship Marketing contact prior to implementation.
+The marketing should reflect the host's commitment to creating an environment where all guests feel welcome and see themselves represented throughout the championship experience.
+All marketing plans, marketing budgets and collateral must be approved by the NCAA Championships Marketing contact prior to implementation.